 Tracking Trading Performance

-There are three basic measures of performance every trader should note when measuring your trading performance.
+There are three basic measures of performance every funded trader should note when measuring your trading performance.
 From Rate-of-Return (RoR) to DrawDown, and Sharpe Ratios, these measures can get overwhelming especially for new traders.
 If you are a beginner, focusing on metrics such as Win Rate and absolute ROR can be deceiving.
 However, there are three significant measures of performance that can guide your trading process and trading outcome for a positive result.

 Profit Factor: